nenadilic84/example-voting-app/tests/README.md

 - vote-page-test.js
   - Name: open ui and check title
     - How to fail:
-      - modify title in vote/templates/index.html
+      - modify title in vote/templates/index.html so than no 'vs' appears in the title
       - modify option_a or option_b in vote/app.py
   - Name: vote cats
     - How to fail: